jpcorreia99/Income-prediction/README.md

 The first one is accuracy.
 The accuracy score measures how many of the entries that the model predicted were positive were actually true.

-This is done by deviding the number of true positives by the sum of True positives and False Positives.
+This is done by dividing the number of true positives by the sum of True Positives and False Positives.

 ![accuracy_score](README_imgs/accuracy_score.png)
 ### Recall Score